 Club Meetings & Officers

-The Club holds meetings on the 2nd Thursday of the month January — March and the 2nd Tuesday of the month April — December.
-Each meeting starts at 7:30pm.
+The Club holds meetings on the 2nd Thursday of the month – except June, July and August is the 2nd Tuesday of the month.
+Meetings start at 7:30pm.

 Interested in joining the Random Lake Rod & Gun Club?
 Contact Don Mueller or a club member today for information and to have your questions answered.